 What is it that makes someone hire a tax professional versus handling their own returns?
-Let’s look at the pros and cons.
+Let’s look at some personal stories.

-John Schmoll, who owns the popular website Frugal Rules and co-owns a copywriting business with his wife, said, “As our business grew I felt that I was overlooking opportunities to save money in different areas, and that I really wasn’t doing our tax situation justice.
-We ended up hiring a CPA three-to-four years ago and, in all honesty, it’s one of the best things we’ve done for our business.”
+John Schmoll, who owns a popular finance website and co-owns a copywriting business with his wife, said, “As our business grew I felt that I was overlooking opportunities to save money in different areas, and that I really wasn’t doing our tax situation justice.
+We ended up hiring a CPA three to four years ago and, in all honesty, it’s one of the best things we’ve done for our business.”

-John went on to say that his accountant saves them thousands of dollars each year by taking advantage of deductions that John wasn’t aware of previously.
+John said that his accountant saves them thousands of dollars each year by taking advantage of deductions that John wasn’t aware of previously.

-For Grayson Bell, the owner of the successful company iMark Interactive, hiring an accountant was more about saving his already limited time.
+For Grayson Bell, the owner of the WordPress competitor iMark Interactive, hiring an accountant was more about saving his already limited time.
 He said, “I used to do my own taxes, but then realized I could better spend my time and energy running my business and gaining more clients.”

-You might assume that hiring an accountant is the way to go, especially for high income earners.
-That’s not always the best option, though.
-Although hiring an accountant does save time and has the potential to save money if you’re uncertain of deductions that apply to you, it still can be a pricey service.
-Plus, you miss out on personally learning about the tax code, which can prove useful in the future.
+Especially if you’re a high-income earner, you may automatically assume that hiring an accountant is the best option for you.
+However, that’s not always the case.
+Although hiring an accountant saves time and has the potential to save money if you’re uncertain of deductions that apply to you, the service may not justify the cost.
+Plus, you miss out on personally learning about the tax code that can prove useful in the future.

 That’s a big reason why Greg Johnson decided to file his own taxes.
-Greg and his wife, Holly, run a successful blog called Club Thrifty.
-Holly was recently featured in Forbes for earning $225,000 from freelance writing income alone, not including her and Greg’s blog business income.
+Greg and his wife, Holly, run a successful finance blog.
+Holly was featured in Forbes for earning $225,000 from freelance writing income alone, not including her and Greg’s blog business income.
 Add that to owning an LLC taxed as an S-corp and having two rental properties, and many would assume the Johnsons definitely need an accountant.

-However Greg says, “Even though we earn more than we used to, I still choose to do my own taxes.
+However, Greg said, “Even though we earn more than we used to, I still choose to do my own taxes.
 In addition to saving money on accountant fees, doing my own taxes has taught me a lot about both my personal finances and my business.”

-When you outsource this, you can give up the chance to learn about new tax laws and deductions that might affect your personal and business taxes.
+When you outsource the process, you give up the opportunity to learn about new tax laws and deductions that may impact your personal and business taxes.

-As you can see, deciding whether to hire an accountant is a very personal decision, and depending on how complex your finances are, you may want to put some thought into whether one is right for you.
+As evidenced by these examples, deciding to hire an accountant is a very personal choice.
+Depending on how complex your finances are, you may want to put some thought into if one is right for you this year.